Learning and development

 As a research student, you will be aiming to produce a high-quality thesis that presents the outcomes of your project and, at the same time, to develop as an independent, professional researcher.

 With advice from your supervisors, you will establish a plan for your training, with the aims of acquiring the research skills you need to undertake your project and of supporting your personal and professional development.

-Our Programme offers a comprehensive package of sessions, events and activities which present exceptional opportunities for you to develop your research and professional skills.
+Our programme offers a comprehensive package of interdisciplinary learning events and development opportunities which are available to all postgraduate research students and free to attend.
+These sessions are designed to complement the discipline-specific training that you will receive at school level, and present exceptional opportunities for you to develop your research, personal and professional skills.

-Each event brings the opportunity to meet postgraduate research students from outside your School and to gain from their experiences, skills and approaches to research.
+Each event brings the opportunity to meet researchers from outside your school and to gain from their experiences, skills, and approaches to research.